When you consider the word “strength” what comes to mind? Hold on to that for a moment.

 - Echoing the previous tip is an emphasis on collaboration, and utilizing different resources (Resiliency Initiatives).
 Youth need to feel empowered and supported to engage their strengths (Resiliency Initiatives).

-I hope this piece gave you a thorough and complete overview of the strength-based approach and provided you with some insightful information about this approach.
+I hope this piece gave you a thorough and complete overview of the strength-based approach and provided you with some insightful information.
 The great thing about the strength-based approach is that it is so relatable when being used, especially when the activities can help pull out these strengths.

 If there’s one thing you should take away from this piece, it’s that your strengths have been with you from the very beginning.
 Sometimes it takes thinking back to when you were a kid and thinking about what you were good at and what you enjoyed to remember your strengths.